The Chola Dynasty: Rulers, Administrations, Decline

 Rajaraja I (985 – 1014 A.D.)

-• The Chola empire peaked during the reign of Arumolivarman, who took the title Rajaraja I upon ascending to the throne.
+• The Chola empire peaked during the reign of Arumolivarman, who took the title of Rajaraja I upon ascending to the throne.

 • Rajaraja I was Parantaka II’s son who built a strong empire and gave it a first-rate administrative structure.